sdcst12-students/b217-searching-tables-with-sql-Ifera3/README.md

 What is the total gold of the 100 wealthiest npc's in the table?

 ```
-the total gold is 4917
+the total gold is 4917 of the 100 wealthiest npc's in the table
 ```

 What is the total gold of the 100 wealthiest npc's under level 5?

 ```
-the total gold is 1967
+the total gold of the 100 wealthiest npc's in the table under level 5 is 1967
 ```

 What is the stats of the Bard with the highest strength?